 You are here

 James Hemings (1765-1801) became the property of Thomas Jefferson in January of 1774 when the estate of John Wayles, Jefferson's father-in-law, was settled.
 He was nine years old at this time.
-Later that year, James and his brother Robert were taken to Monticello.
-Known also as Jemmy, Jim, Jamey, and Jame, this young slave would grow up serving Jefferson as house servant, messenger, driver, traveling attendant, and eventually chef.
+Later that year, Hemings and his brother Robert were taken to Monticello.
+Also noted in records as Jemmy, Jim, Jamey, and Jame, this young man would grow up serving Jefferson as house servant, messenger, driver, traveling attendant, and eventually chef.
 He was freed by Jefferson in 17961 and died five years later, an apparent suicide.2

 John Wayles was the father of Thomas Jefferson's wife, Martha, through his first marriage to Martha Eppes.
 Thus, Martha Jefferson was half-sister to James and his five full siblings, including Sally Hemings.
 Upon Wayles's death in 1773, Jefferson inherited through his wife 135 slaves, including Betty Hemings and her children.